pkgdist/extensions/README.md

 >
 > This @softdist/extensions module is generic and opensource

-This is a library for reporting and scoring tools.
+This is a general library for comparison, github scopes, and reporting.
 These tools can be used for virtually any purpose as a standard reporting & notifications library.
 The project goal is to provide a variety of reporting options which can be extended easily for scoring, notifications, or to generate complex reports based on the